One week • July 7 –July 14, 2024

 Still unsure?
 Just email us and we’ll help you determine which program is right for you.

-The Prep workshop will be a fun-filled week lead by the dynamic duo Kathryn Andrews and Kristi Shade of Duo Scorpio.
+The Prep workshop will be a fun-filled week lead by our Prep faculty.
 Students will be surrounded by other young harpists and will experience activities all relating to music and the harp.
 There will also be plenty of outdoor and recreational activities.

 Each harpist will receive two private lessons during their time at Prep.
 In addition, they will take part in exciting workshops, classes, and activities including harp ensemble, harp duos and trios, harp related arts and crafts, music reading and notation, and of course lots of fun regional activities.

-Students keep harps in practice spaces throughout the Old Kenyon Residence Hall.
+Harps are kept in the dormitory in shared practice spaces.
 Students who cannot bring their own harp to the camp will be offered a rental option (note: rental harps are limited!).
 If students are not comfortable moving their harp from their room to rehearsal spaces, the Prep faculty will move their harp for them.

-Workshops will be held in a group setting lead by Katie and Kristi and will cover all ranges of harp and music related topics.
+Workshops will be held in a group setting lead by Prep faculty and will cover all ranges of harp and music related topics.
 The groups may be divided into ability levels if necessary.
-Some examples include how to get the most out of your practice time, reading music, rhythmic activities, basic theory, improvisation, how to play with an ensemble, the harp in an orchestra, master classes, and basic harp maintenance.
+Some examples include how to get the most out of your practice time, reading music, rhythmic activities, basic theory, improvisation, how to play with an ensemble, the harp in an orchestra, masterclasses, and basic harp maintenance.

 Yes!
 There will be a concert featuring Prep Division students on the final day.
 It will include ensemble, small groups, and solo pieces and will be open to the public and for your parents!